MahdiBenYahia/PI_Project/README.md

 | **Swin Transformer**  | 92%            | 91%           | 93%             | 90%            | 94%          | 92%         |
 | **ResNet50**          | 86%            | 85%           | 85%             | 83%            | 88%          | 86%         |

-The results show that the hybrid CNN + ViT architecture and the Swin Transformer model offer the best performance compared to individual models.
-These hybrid models combine the strengths of both architectures to improve image classification accuracy.
+The results show that the **Swin Transformer** model achieved the best overall performance across all evaluation metrics, outperforming both individual and hybrid architectures.
+Its strong accuracy, precision, and recall make it particularly suitable for the task of distinguishing real art from AI-generated images.

 ## Conclusion

-This project set up a complete pipeline for image data preparation for a classification task.
-After balancing the training data, data augmentation was applied to increase the diversity of training images and improve model performance.
-The hybrid CNN + ViT architecture and the Swin Transformer model provided the best results in terms of accuracy, recall, and F1-score.
-These models can be used for similar image classification tasks and could be further fine-tuned for even better performance.
+This project implemented a full pipeline for preparing image data for classification.
+After balancing the training data, data augmentation was applied to increase training diversity and boost performance.
+Among all models tested, the **Swin Transformer** demonstrated the best results in terms of accuracy, precision, and recall.
+It is a strong candidate for similar image classification tasks and can be further fine-tuned for even better performance.